 Day 5 in Dubai

-Okay, JBR – The Walk and Dubai Marina are both fun places to visit in the day or night, so you can decide which one you prefer to visit when.
+Okay, JBR – The Walk and Dubai Marina are both fun places to visit during the day or night, so you can decide which one you prefer to visit and when.
 Both should be on your list for the last day.
 Their proximity to each other makes them super convenient to visit in one day.

 JBR – The Walk

-You have free beach access here.
+JBR is trendy during the day (and also in the evenings).
+For me, it wasn’t love at first sight, but when I visited again, I finally got what the fuss was about.You have free beach access here.
 You have street art.
 You have restaurants and cafes.
 You have stores.
-You have water sport activities and playgrounds.
+You have water sports activities and playgrounds.
 You have attractions like the Flying Cup (which offers beautiful views of the area from above).

 JBR is definitely fun and a perfect place for your last day in Dubai.

 Okay, if I had the money (I am working on that, but it might take a while), I would buy an apartment in Dubai Marina.
 Maybe.

 Personally, my favorite city in the world is New York.
 I was blown away by the skyline.
 You see, I have a thing for skyscrapers, so it’s no surprise that this is one of my favorite neighborhoods.The density of skyscrapers is high here, and so are the prices for accommodations and dining.
 But it is still worth a visit.

 Seeing the yacht club and strolling the area (beautifully illuminated by night) is now “typical“ Dubai to me, and if you have more than five days in Dubai, this is the must-see place.